DaniloGomez/hideme-openvpn/README.md

 # hideme-openvpn

-Connect to vpnbook using openvpn, Only tested on Ubuntu and Kali.
+`hideme-openvpn` connects to VPNBook using OpenVPN, and interactively select the desired ovpn profile.
+This piece of software was tested on Ubuntu, Kali, and Arch.

 ## Usage